-Net Operating Income (NOI) evaluates a real estate investment’s ability to produce operating income from its operations.
-It measures the amount of cash flow generated by an investment property after operating expenses have been paid.
-NOI analysis is typically used by real estate investors determine the value and profitability of a commercial property.
+Net operating income (NOI) is a calculation of the income generated by a real estate investment.
+It measures the amount of cash flow generated by an investment property after operating expenses but before principal and interest payments, capital expenditures, depreciation, and amortization.
+Investors use NOI to determine the value and profitability of an income-producing property.

 Net Operating Income Formula